Air traffic is down, gun seizures up at US airports

 There has been a significant increase in loaded guns at checkpoints, said TSA Administrator David Pekoske.
 He said screeners are already working in conditions of heightened risks and that "no one should be introducing new ones.”

-“Even more concerning is that 80% of the firearms coming into the checkpoint are loaded, and it’s just an accident waiting to happen," Pekoske said.
+“Even more concerning is that 80% of the firearms coming into the checkpoint are loaded, and it’s just an accident waiting to happen," Pekoske said in a prepared statement.

+After an extended lull in activity, gun sales have begun to surge in recent months.

+FBI figures show that there were more than 3.6 million firearms background checks requested in July, a 79% increase from July 2019.

 It is legal to transport guns in checked bags if they are unloaded and in a locked case.
 There are federal civil penalties for improperly placing a gun in a carry-on bag, and violators can lose the use of faster-screening programs such as TSA PreCheck, but criminal charges are usually left to local authorities.